 Does a compost bin need air holes?

-A compost bin is unlikely to be airtight.
-It’s important that air can find a way in and having holes in the bin will ensure that this happens.
+It’s important that air can find a way in.
+The loose fitting lid on a bin will ensure that this happens.
 The lids on most compost bins are loose-fitting enough to allow enough air in for what we want to happen.
-Generally, you won’t need to make any more holes.
-If you do, there is a risk that some the compost will find its way out through these holes.
+If you make extra holes, there’s a risk that some the compost will find its way out through these holes.

 Rather than making air-holes it would a much better use of time if you focused on agitating the contents of the bin to draw air into the mass.
 This can be achieved by using aerator probes which you push down into the contents of the bin.
 Then you pull it back up, twisting it as you do so.
 This opens up the mass and will allow air in.
 It won’t be as good as making compost in a tumbler but it will make a big enough difference to the final outcome.